tedvankessel/Udacity-Data-Science-Blog-Project/README.md

 # Udacity-Data-Science-Blog-Project
 ## <p>Project: Write a Data Science Blog Post
 ## Introduction

+Methane is the second largest greenhouse gas contributer (25%) to global warming behind carbon dioxide.
+Oil and gas operations are a significant component of the total world methane emissions accounting for 29% of all emissions.
+These are predominantly from leakage from equipment (faulty or under normal use) and flaring.

+In this project I procured a public dataset taken from a NASA JPL aerial survey performed in 2019 to measure methane plumes, assigne it to a source and compute the emission rate.
+Approximately 3000 plumes were observed and entered in the dataset.

+I felt this project was an opportunity to explore some important questions relative to this data

 ## Code

 The code for this project is fully embodied in the **Permean Methane Rev 1.ipynb** Jupyter Notebook file